 Diagram 3: Heartland Boy enjoyed tax relief from his SRS Account

 In addition, he proceeded to link his DBS Vickers trading account with his SRS Account.
 This allowed Heartland Boy to use the contribution to invest into STI ETF.
 He made the investment in January this year when STI plummeted to 2700 points.
 This investment is currently sitting on gains of 11%, much better than the paltry interest rate of 0.05% offered by SRS Account.
 After witnessing the success of Heartland Boy’s SRS journey, an envious Heartland Girl decided to open her own account too!

 Young adults should definitely view the Supplementary Retirement Scheme Account as a complementary pillar in their retirement plans.
 This is in addition to the main pillar that is the CPF LIFE.
 There is even a nice buffer between the various payout stages, i.e. CPF funds in excess of Full Retirement Sum from age 55, SRS funds from age 62 and CPF Life Payouts from age 65 onwards.
 Receiving payouts from both CPF LIFE and SRS in one’s golden years sound like a very good idea to Heartland Boy.
 Indeed, it may not be a bad idea to swallow the bitter pill now and set aside some cash annually to grow it.

-*All information is accurate as at time of writing.
+*All information is accurate as at time of writing (10 July 2016).